prateekt/pokemon-card-recognizer/README.md

 # Pokemon Card Recognizer

-Recognize a Pokemon Card in an image or video.
+Recognize a Pokémon Card in an image or video.

 ```python
 from card_recognizer.api.card_recognizer import CardRecognizer, OperatingMode